jackkerouac/aphrodite/README.md

 For example, if a TV series has 7 episodes with 1080p and 3 episodes with 4K, the badge will show "1080p" as it's the dominant resolution.

 See [TV_SERIES_DOMINANT_BADGES.md](TV_SERIES_DOMINANT_BADGES.md) for detailed information about this feature.

+### Metadata Tagging

+Aphrodite can automatically add metadata tags to track which items have been processed.
+This helps you:
+- See which items have already been processed
+- Avoid reprocessing the same items
+- Monitor progress through large libraries

+See [METADATA_TAGGING.md](METADATA_TAGGING.md) for detailed information about this feature.

 ## Directory Structure